-GAI’s Research Papers / Monographs aim to increase the accessibility of our research to the broader community, including media, government and interested public.
-Explore in depth our world-class, policy-relevant research on Australia and its regional environment.
+Griffith Asia Institute research papers and monographs highlight trends in the Asia-Pacific region to the broader community, including media, government and interested public.
+Explore our policy-relevant research on Australia and its regional environment.

 DEATH OF A HERO: THE U THANT DISTURBANCES IN BURMA, DECEMBER 1974